LeSyefGit/TinycheckLight/README.md

 ### Meet the backend

-Once installed, you can connect yourself to the TinyCheck backend by browsing the URL `https://tinycheck.local` or if you are running it locallyand accepting the SSL self-signed certificate.
+Once installed, you can connect yourself to the TinyCheck backend by browsing the URL `https://tinycheck.local` or  `http://127.0.0.1` if you are running it locally and accepting the SSL self-signed certificate.

 ![Backend](/assets/backend.png)